JoshOrndorff/recipes/text/3-entrees/constants.md

 ```

 In more complex patterns, the constant value may be used as a static, base value that is scaled by a
-multiplier to incorporate stateful context for calculating some dynamic fee (ie floating transaction
+multiplier to incorporate stateful context for calculating some dynamic fee (i.e. floating transaction
 fees).

 To test the range of pallet configurations introduced by configurable constants, see